Hosseinfatho/SpaFGAN/README.md

 3.  **View:**
     *   Open your web browser and navigate to the frontend URL (e.g., `http://localhost:5173`).

+0. downlaod.py and data.py for download dataset and show structure and create_segmentation for find biomarker in differnet places which are more than threshold in image CD31
 1.  extract_features.py       → CSV with cell x, y, z and markers
 2.  train_spafgan.py          → Trained SpaFGAN model
 3.  segment.py                → Labeled cell volume